Resident Medical Officer

 With consultants working as Independent Practitioners, the hospital is dependent upon the presence of the RMO to provide continuous qualified patient care.

-RMOs will typically work primarily with the surgical inpatients, conducting regular ward rounds and ensuring that all patients are well looked after.
-Any changes in a patient’s condition are reported to the consultant and their direction is followed in respect of further treatment.
+RMOs will typically work primarily with the surgical inpatients, conducting ward rounds and ensuring that all patients are well looked after.
+Any changes in a patient’s condition are discussed with the consultant and appropriate further treatment agreed.